Amazon brings its cashierless tech to Factoria in largest-yet grocery test

 The company revealed in a surprise announcement earlier this week that the store is the company’s first full-size Fresh grocery equipped with cashierless technology, powered by a vast array of motion-aware ceiling cameras and sensors that track which items are removed from shelves and then automatically bill customers’ Amazon accounts when they leave.

 Amazon operates more than a dozen Fresh groceries nationwide, but the Factoria location is the first to be equipped with Amazon’s cashierless checkout capabilities, which Amazon calls “just walk out” technology.
-(Amazon Fresh is also the name of the company’s grocery delivery service.)
+(Amazon Fresh is also the name of the company’s grocery-delivery service.)

 “The first time you do it, you feel like you’re getting away with something,” said shopper Celeste Cooper, who trekked from her home on Capitol Hill to see the new Factoria store on its opening day.

 Cooper said she uses the cashierless technology at the Amazon Go convenience store near her house.
 “It takes some getting used to, but now I just can’t stand the lines anywhere else.”

 Cooper also said she was “impressed” by the scale of the store.